-TrainingAt the request of hospitals I give presentations and training to professionals and other interested parties.
-I am guided in this by my personal experience as a mother of a most premature child, and my experience of many years as a nurse at the pediatric department of the Neonatal Intensive Care.
-Participants always get the opportunity to share their own eperiences, and come forward with examples.
+I host presentations and trainings for professionals and other interested parties when hospitals contact me.
+I am guided by my personal experience as a mother of a premature child, and years of experience as a nurse at the pediatric department of the Neonatal Intensive Care.
+Participants always get the opportunity to share their own eperiences, and are free to talk about examples.

 Small details make the difference